 How much does a boat cost?
-Well, that depends on what kind of boat we’re talking about Is it a pontoon boat, a deck boat, a trawler or a sporty speedboat?
+Well, that depends on what kind of boat we're talking about Is it a pontoon boat, a deck boat, a trawler or a sporty speedboat?

-Most jet skis cost between six and ten grand.
+Most new jet skis cost between six and ten grand.

-The fact is, it’s impossible to give a blanket answer to the general question “How much is a boat going to cost?”
-But what you can do is think through the many costs that are universally associated with boat ownership, from boat insurance to dock fees to fuel and more, and then calculate the specifics based on the type of boat in question.
+The fact is, it's impossible to give a blanket answer to the general question "How much is a boat going to cost?"
+What you can do, though, is think through the many costs that are universally associated with boat ownership, which includes boat insurance, dock fees, fuel and more.
+Then, calculate the specifics based on the type of boat in question.

-That yacht will use more fuel than the jet ski, for example, but fuel costs are universal for any boat without paddles, a sail or a nuclear reactor.
+For example, that yacht will use much more fuel than the jet ski, but fuel costs are universal for any boat without paddles, a sail or a nuclear reactor.

-Buying a boat is a major investment, so take the time to fully understand how much boat ownership really costs, and that means purchase price, annual boat costs and calculating the likely lifetime investment your vessel will require.
+Buying a boat is a major investment, so take the time to fully understand how much boat ownership really costs.
+That means purchase price, annual boat costs and calculating the likely lifetime investment your vessel will require.

-Once you know the likely overall cost of owning a boat, you can choose the craft that’s right for you and your family, and not end up forced to sell the boat at a loss a few years down the line or wishing you had gone ahead and bought that larger boat you weren’t sure you could afford.
+Once you know the likely overall cost of owning a boat, you can choose the craft that's right for you and your family.
+That way, you won't end up forced to sell the boat at a loss a few years down the line or wish you had gone ahead and bought that larger boat you weren't sure you could afford.

 How Much Is a Boat Going to Cost You?